NVlabs/contact_graspnet/README.md

 ## Installation

-This code has been tested with python 3.7, tensorflow 2.2, CUDA 10.1, and CUDNN 7.6.0
+This code has been tested with python 3.7, tensorflow 2.2, CUDA 11.1

 Create the conda env
 ```